10 Best Prisoners of War Movies of All Time

 2. The Great Escape (1963)

-Based on a real life incident of a mass escape of British prisoners from a German camp, is classic tale of dare and adventure.
+Based on a real-life incident of a mass escape of British prisoners from a German camp, it is a classic tale of dare and adventure.
 Although the escape ends on a sad note, as almost all escapees except the character of Steve McQueen get caught and killed, it’s historically accurate to the events actually occurred.
 The way the escape has been plotted with the minute intricacies is a treat to watch.
-Probably the only movie in this list, to have the fun element added to it, ‘The Great Escape’ is one hell of a ride.
+Probably the only movie on this list to have the fun element added to it, ‘The Great Escape’ is one hell of a ride.
 Watch out for the scene, where the entire German army is chasing after Steve McQueen on a motorcycle who tries to jump a barbed wire fence.

 Read More: Most Confusing Movies of All Time